frankhezemans/plausiblecor/README.md

 *plausible values* approach (Ly et al., 2017) that properly accounts for uncertainty, enabling Bayesian inference on the correlation coefficient at both the sample and population level, without the need to re-fit the latent variable model.
-This is achieved through analytic solutions for the posterior distribution of the correlation coefficient (Ly et al., 2018; Kucharský et al., 2023).
+This is achieved through established methods for obtaining a posterior distribution based solely on an observed correlation coefficient and sample size (Ly et al., 2018; Kucharský et al., 2023; Van Doorn et al., 2018).

 The package includes functions for calculating, summarising, visualising, and comparing plausible correlations.